-After one month, Trilok Singh wrote to his father to send money to him, but as soon as S.Thakur Singh heard about it, he scolded him and advised him saying that he had no right to ask for money from his father, rather he should earn money and send it to him.
-In those days, there was a great demand for the repair works of motor, car and taxi, Trilok Singh opened a workshop on one side of workshop and other side he established an art studio named “Trilok shilp Asthan”.
+After a few months, Trilok Singh wrote to his father to send money to him, but as soon as S.SGThakur Singh heard about it, he scolded him and advised him saying that he had no right to ask for money from his father, rather he should earn money and send it to him.
+In those days, there was a great demand for the repair works of motor car and Taxi.
+He established an art studio named “Trilok shilp Asthan”.
 In 1932, his workshop- cum- art studio “ Trilok Shilap Asthan” became very popular.
+This workshop was situated at 7, Ashutosh MukherjeeRoad in Calcutta.
 Despite his being too busy in the workshop and his studio, Trilok Singh got the opportunity to meet many poets also.
-In Calcutta, there was a “Kavi Kutia” where he met S. Munsha Singh, ‘Dukhi, S. Jagjit Mazloom and number of other poets.
+In Calcutta, there was a “Kavi Kutia” where he met S. Munsha Singh, ‘Dukhi', S. Jagjit Mazloom and number of other poets.
 After attending their poetry sessions, many ideas came to his mind for creating paintings accordingly.
 The feelings aroused by their poems were brought into form with the mystical touches of his brush.

-The first biographical details of S. Trilok Singh were printed in one of the earliest editions of the monthly magazine ‘Phulwari’ in 1932 by the editior S. Heera Singh “Dard”.
+The first biographical details of S. Trilok Singh were printed in one of the earliest editions of the monthly Punjabi magazine ‘Phulwari’ in 1932 by the editior S. Heera Singh “Dard”.

 On the occasion of birth anniversary of Guru Gobind Singh in 1933, he prepared a painting ‘Mother only to guide’.
 In this painting with one hand, mother i.e. Mata Gujri is giving a toy gun to Dasmesh ji and with the other she is setting the ‘Kalgi’ on his head.
 One the wall of the room, weapons have been displayed.
 The purpose of making such painting was to show that only a mother could give any type of training to the child through play way method.
 Here by giving such toys, mother wanted to make Guru Gobind Singh the bravest hero.
 She is teaching him to fight against tyranny.